nathankellenicki/node-poweredup/ABOUT.md

 2. The ability to use sensors to react to events happening in the real world opens up a whole new world of possibilities.

-3. As Powered UP hubs and remotes pair with each other, it allows for a near unlimited number of independently controlled models in the same room.
+3. As Powered UP hubs and remotes pair with each other, the system allows for a near unlimited number of independently controlled models in the same room.
 Power Functions was limited to 8 due to the use of infra-red for communication.

 ### Installation